TikTok Shop

 Problem 02

-Users can’t quickly access the key information they need in the review section
+In the consideration stage, users can’t quickly find the key information they need in the review section

 In the consideration stage, the main issue is the review section.
 Users can’t quickly get the key information they need, often feeling the reviews are inauthentic and hard to filter.
 Since reviews are crucial for their decisions, the design must make this information easier to find and trust.